Skip to main content

 #

-Your target allocation reflects your risk tolerance and investment time horizon.
-A 60/40 portfolio is designed with specific volatility and downside protection in mind.
-As your portfolio drifts, say to 75/25 through market appreciation, you are exposed to more equity volatility than you planned for.
-This unintended risk increase can lead to emotional decision-making during market corrections.
+Your target allocation reflects your risk tolerance and time horizon.
+A 60/40 portfolio is designed with specific volatility in mind.

-Example: You set a 60/40 (60% stocks, 40% bonds) allocation aligned with your risk tolerance.
+Example: You set a 60/40 allocation aligned with your risk tolerance.
 After a strong bull market, your holdings drift to 75/25.
-You are now exposed to significantly higher volatility than you originally intended, potentially causing panic selling during the next downturn.
+You’re now exposed to significantly higher volatility than intended—potentially causing panic selling during the next downturn.

 #